clojure-emacs/cider/doc/installation.md

 `x.y.z` should match the version of CIDER you're currently using (say `0.7.1`).
 For snapshot releases of CIDER you should use the snapshot of the plugin as well (say `0.7.1-SNAPSHOT`).

-**Note that you need to use at least CIDER 0.7 for the nREPL middleware to work properly.
-Don't use cider-nrepl with CIDER 0.6.**